 Most plastics have a softening at around 130–140 0C with no gaseous evolution, so one can easily use the plastics in the flexible pavement, the binding property of the coated aggregate with a higher percentage of plastic shows the compressing strength of nearly 130 tonnes, so, it suggests that PCA has strong adhesion capacity, and also a confirmation of the material to serve as a binder.

-Any approach that melts plastics, and does not burn is thus effective in preventing carbon emissions, whether it is tiling, brick making, pavement, concrete blocks, etc. India’s plastic roads have a long history and many countries are following the suite with slight changes in method.
+Any approach that melts plastics, and does not burn is thus effective in preventing carbon emissions, whether it is tiling, brick making, pavement, concrete blocks, etc. India’s plastic roads have a long history and many countries are following the suit with slight changes in method.
 This would contribute significantly to reductions in greenhouse emissions.

 When considering this element, I would like to add another point, and that is a comparison of conventional road construction practices vs. plastic road construction besides microplastics leaching because of plastic roads.